bjaan/openvpn-netns/README.md

 ## Running an app or service in the network namespace

 Note: the current version requires you to run as `root`.
-Suggestions on how run as regular are welcome!
+Suggestions on how run as regular user are welcome!

 You need to `sudo` a call to `ip netns exec vpn`, which is then completed with command you want to run: